natashabatalha/PandExo/_sources/index.rst.txt

 Tools to help the community with planning exoplanet observations.

-PandExo is an online tool for generation instrument simulations of JWST's NIRSpec, NIRCam, NIRISS and NIRCam.
-It is based on STScI's Exposure Time Calculator, Pandeia: Pandeia + Exoplanets = PandExo.
-This wiki contains information on how to download, install and analyze PandExo output.
-Before reading further, if you do not wish to install PandExo, there is an online version of the code at PSU Science and NASA GSFC.
+PandExo is an both online tool and python package for generating instrument simulations of JWST's NIRSpec, NIRCam, NIRISS and NIRCam and HST WFC3.
+It uses throughput calculations from STScI's Exposure Time Calculator, Pandeia: Pandeia + Exoplanets = PandExo.
+This documentation contains information on how to download, install and analyze PandExo output.

 Contents: